chef-boneyard/chef-web-docs-2016/includes_data_bag/includes_data_bag_encryption_versions.rst

 .. image:: ../../images/essentials_data_bags_versions.png

 where R is read, W is write, and D is disable.
-(Disabling support for older encryption version formats requires a configuration change.)
+(Disabling support for older encryption version formats will be in the next version of |chef| and, if desired, will require a configuration change.)

 For version 0 (default, through |chef| 10.18):